quantumgfx/QuantumVkPrototype/README.md

 Something QuantumVk does quite often is lazily create objects and resources.
 Particularly with the render state.
 It is just very hard and annoying to be completely explicit 100% of the time.
-Instead of having you (the user) fill in the entire VkGraphicsPipelineCreateInfo structure, fill out the VkPipelineLayout explicity call vkCreateGraphicsPipelines, manage some pipeline object, and make sure it isn't in use when you delete it, QuantumVk abstracts this all away via lazy creation and [Hashmaps and Caches](#Hashmaps-and-Caches).
+Instead of having you (the user) fill in the entire VkGraphicsPipelineCreateInfo structure, fill out the VkPipelineLayout explicity call vkCreateGraphicsPipelines, manage some pipeline object, and make sure it isn't in use when you delete it, QuantumVk abstracts this all away via lazy creation and hashmaps and caches.
 QuantumVk instead has you set some basic state info in the command buffer, and either generates a new renderpass/pipeline or retrieves a previously used resource via hashmaps.

-## Hashmaps and Caches

-# Dependencies
-QuantumVk uses a few libraries internally (they are mostly contained as submodules).

-- [Volk](https://github.com/zeux/volk): A meta-loader for Vulkan.
-- [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator): A simple to use memory allocation library for Vulkan.
-- [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross): Library for parsing SPIRV and converting it to and from other languages.

 # Current Work
 The basic library is now functional.
 I am currently working on removing previous limitations and adding more features.